lannashelton/hydrus-ai-taggers/README.md

 This command will output what tags it would generate for that image.

-Yu can use a command like this to check if you can load the AI model properly and detect faces with it.
+You can use a command like this to check if you can load the AI model properly and detect faces with it.

 `python face/face_main.py evaluate "/home/user/Pictures/my-amazing-image.jpg" --device CPU`